sidlal154/Leviathan/README.md

 # Leviathan

 A simple python script to alert user for vaccine slots.
 This code searches for given number of available vaccine capacity sessions in a district every 5 seconds, and if present dumps out the details in a file named ```available-centers.yaml``` with a pop-up alert.
-(TODO: Alers are currently only supported on windows 10)
+(TODO: Alers are currently only supported on windows 10, add support for other OS as well)

 # Prerequisites: